– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 24. Engage in their work.

-You can show your clients that you sincerely care about them by commenting on their Facebook status or blog, championing one of their causes or new products, mentioning problems that you notice (like their website not loading quickly enough), or backing their Kickstarter campaign.
+You can show your clients that you sincerely care about them by commenting on their Facebook status or blog, championing one of their causes or new products, mentioning problems that you notice (like their website not loading quickly enough), or backing their business or cause.

 25. Give them a surprise.